RYAM Long Put Strategy

 What is a long put on RYAM?

 A long put on RYAM is the long put strategy applied to RYAM (stock).
 The strategy is structurally bearish: A long put buys downside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes below the strike minus premium at expiration.
-With RYAM stock trading near $7.79, the strikes shown on this page are snapped to the nearest listed RYAM chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With RYAM stock at $8.38 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed RYAM chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are RYAM long put max profit and max loss calculated?